dhagmann/deliberation-assets/projects/constructive_disagreement/08_receiveFeedbackInstructions.md

 Please take the time to read through their comments carefully as their feedback may help you in future tasks.

+In response to the two questions posed, your partner replied:

 ---